 VISIT Central City, Colorado!

 Nestled in the heart of the majestic Rocky Mountains, a short 39-mile scenic drive west of Denver, lives Historic Central City.
-Founded in 1859, this quintessential Victorian Colorado mountain town looks like a storybook and, in fact, is a real life one with the many tales it has to tell.
+Founded in 1859, this quintessential Victorian Colorado mountain town looks like a storybook and, in fact, is a real live one with the many tales it has to tell.
 Some are compelling, some are funny, all are intriguing and reminiscent of eras long gone by.
-It’s checkered past weaves through the Gold Rush Era to Turn of the Century, the Roaring Twenties to Prohibition, where the paranormal continues to thrive anchored with quaint buildings and many centuries-old cemeteries just waiting for visitors to go imagining.
+Its checkered past weaves through the Gold Rush Era to the Turn of the Century, Prohibition to The Roaring Twenties.
+And, some say the paranormal continues to thrive among its quaint buildings and centuries-old cemeteries just waiting for visitors to go imagining.

-From its own Opera House, to the Teller House’s legendary Face on the Barroom Floor, Central City provides a long list of things to do with an array of attractions such as casinos, museums, an art gallery, shopping and dining along with numerous events.
-There’s mountain activities, hiking and biking on back-woods trails.
+From its own Opera House, to the Teller House’s legendary Face on the Barroom Floor, Central City provides a long list of things to do and an array of attractions such as casinos, museums, an art gallery, shopping and dining along with numerous events.
+There’s mountain activities; hiking and biking on back-woods trails, bird-watching and oodles of endless fun to discover.
 In fact, 5820 Magazine cited the Central City Cemetery has having one of the “Best Fall Day Hikes near Denver”.

-Central City is easily accessible via Interstate 70 and Central City Parkway.
-The ample parking is free.
+Central City is easily accessible via Interstate 70 and Central City Parkway, Exit 243.

 Take the Free Self-Guided Walking Tour of Downtown Central City.

 Enjoy this fun read even if you are not in Central City.
-We guarantee it will have you wanting to visit.
+But be warned, after reading you will want to be here.

-The authenticity of Central City with the state’s Historical Preservation Office validating 294 buildings that dating back more than 100 years.
+• Central City is authentic Colorado, with the state’s Historical Preservation Office validating 294 buildings that date back more than 100 years.
+Some of the Elk trophies in the Elk’s Lodge are almost that old.

-The legendary Face on the Barroom Floor located in the Teller House and its intriguing story.
+• The legendary Face on the Barroom Floor located in the Teller House (Face Bar) and its intriguing story.

-Speaking of the 80-room Teller House, built in 1872, it was once dubbed the “best hotel between Mississippi and California” welcoming President and Mrs. Ulysses S. Grant and many other notable people throughout its illustrious history.
-Much of its original décor and opulent furnishings are still in tact.
+• Speaking of the 80-room Teller House, built in 1872, it was once dubbed the “best hotel between Mississippi and California” welcoming President and Mrs. Ulysses S. Grant and many other notable people throughout its illustrious history.
+Much of its original décor and opulent furnishings are still there.
+That includes Grant’s bed (we never changed the sheets either).

-The arts and culture that is found in Central City that includes its own Opera House built in 1878 hosting the Central City Opera Summer Festival each year and the Gilpin Arts Association gallery with more than 1000 pieces of original art in varying mediums for viewing and for sale.
+• The arts and culture that is found in Central City that includes its own Opera House built in 1878 hosting the Central City Opera Summer Festival each year and the Gilpin County Arts Association gallery with more than 1000 pieces of original art in varying mediums for viewing and for sale.
+In a really cool, old building, a must see.

-Six casinos in Central City and access to 17 more in Black Hawk less than one mile away with free shuttle service that runs every 30 minutes.
+• Six exciting casinos in Central City and access to 17 more in Black Hawk less than one mile away with free shuttle service that runs every 30 minutes.

-All of the mountain activities you would hope to find in a majestic Rocky Mountain destination are available in Central City and nearby outlying areas to include biking, hiking, fishing, rafting and more.
+• All of the mountain activities you would hope to find in a majestic Rocky Mountain destination are available in Central City and nearby outlying areas to include biking, hiking, fishing, rafting and more.
 There’s even panning for gold with hands-on instruction at Hidee Gold Mine.
+Plus, close by is the Mighty Argo Cable Car & mountain park.

 Fourteen Reasons to Visit Historic Central City

-There are so many reasons to visit Central City that it is hard to choose just a few to mention.
-On the other hand, some are simply so extraordinary and unusual that they deserve an extra call-out.
+There are so many reasons to visit Central City that it is hard to choose just a few to mention, but some are simply so extraordinary and unique that they deserve an extra call-out.
 We refuse, however, to place them in any particular order.

 Doing some advanced planning?
 Give us a call at (303) 582-3345.